fmndantas/sharpleadsheet/README.md

 ## SharpLeadsheet

----

 SharpLeadsheet is a **CLI (Command Line Interface)** tool for rapidly converting plain text musical notation into **MusicXML** files.
-Our goal is to offer a simple and intuitive input syntax, combined with clear and helpful user feedback.
+Its goal is to offer a simple and intuitive input syntax, combined with clear and helpful user feedback.

----

 ## Features